raksht/HealthTrackerApp/README.md

 - Swift (iOS)
 - Kotlin (Android)

+## Releases

+You can find the latest releases on the [Releases page](https://github.com/raksht/HealthTrackerApp/releases).
+Release notes and downloadable versions will be provided as the project matures.

+## Other Resources

+- [Issues](https://github.com/raksht/HealthTrackerApp/issues): Track bugs, feature requests, and tasks.
+- [Pull Requests](https://github.com/raksht/HealthTrackerApp/pulls): Contribute and review code changes.
+- [Discussions](https://github.com/raksht/HealthTrackerApp/discussions) (if enabled): Collaborate, ask questions, and share ideas.

 ## Contributing

 Feel free to fork this repository, open issues, or submit pull requests.